Skip to main content

 Here is an at-a-glance view of the key differences in approaches to achieve the benefits of contract testing.

-This is not intended as an overall guide to a comprehensive testing strategy and ignores the differences in value of each approach outside of the scope of contract testing.
+This is not intended as an overall guide to a comprehensive testing strategy and ignores the differences in value of each approach outside the scope of contract testing.

 info

 Remember: Contract tests focus on the messages that flow between a consumer and provider, while functional tests also ensure that the correct side effects have occurred.
 For example, imagine an endpoint for a collection of /orders that accepts a POST request to create a new order.
-A contract test would ensure that the consumer and provider had a shared and accurate understanding of the request and response required to create an order, while a functional test for the provider would ensure that when a given request was made, that an Order with the correct attributes was actually persisted to the underlying datastore.
-A contract test does not check for side effects.

 Read more on the aim and scope of contract tests.